jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

     System.out.println(aFriend.equals(bFriend));

-* What do you think the output of this would be?
+* What is the output of the above code?

 References